Basseybd/afrovibe/README.md

 #sections
 add dropdown to featured shop

-fix copy right bar
-convert all things in the contact bar to dead links
+convert all things in the contact bar to dead buttons